offen/offen/docs/docs/developing-offen/understanding-cryptography.md

 # Understanding the cryptographic entities in use

-Event data in Offen is encrypted before leaving the user's browser and will also be stored like this at rest.
+Event data in Offen Fair Web Analytics is encrypted before leaving the user's browser and will also be stored like this at rest.
 Decryption only happens on the client side.
 In order to share data between users and operators the following cryptographic entities will be used:

 ## Account keypair